itsayellow/biorad1sc_doc/file_1sc_spec.md

 Only image data, no fields

 Image data in this block is only pixel data, organized starting from bottom-left of image to upper-right.
-The first bytes of this data defines the pixels of the bottom row, from left to right.
+The first bytes of this data define the pixels of the bottom row, from left to right.
 The next bytes are the second-to-bottom row from left to right, etc.